Nicky Cook

-Nicky Cook (born 13 September 1979), known sometimes as his ring name Cookie, is a British former professional boxer who competed from 1998 to 2011.
+Nicky Cook (born 13 September 1979), sometimes known by his ring name Cookie, is a British retired professional boxer who competed from 1998 to 2011.
 He held the WBO super featherweight title from 2008 to 2009.
 He challenged once for the WBO featherweight title in 2007 and again for the WBO super featherweight title in 2011.
 At the regional level, he held the Commonwealth featherweight title from 2003 to 2005, the British featherweight title in 2005, and the EBU European featherweight title from 2004 to 2006.

 Early professional career

 Cook turned professional in December 1998 in Hertfordshire, England.
 In his debut, Cook defeated English journeyman Sean Grant with a first round knockout.

 After fifteen fights in December 2001, unbeaten Cook beat Argentinian Marcelo Gabriel Ackermann for the vacant and lightly regarded WBF Intercontinental super featherweight title.
 He defended the strap twice before getting his chance to compete for the Commonwealth belt.